New agreement with the Société de transport de Laval (STL)

 New adapted vehicles

-Our new accessible vans will officially hit the road in 2026, though you may have already ridden one, as some are already part of our network.
+Our new accessible vans are on the road.
 These vehicles were carefully selected to optimize accessibility, comfort and safety.

 The criteria that have been defined mainly include: